Krishneil1/Contact-Form-PHP/README.md

 # Contact-Form-PHP
 Working Contact Form in PHP.
-Please note you need to implement changes in contact.php ie place your email address and passwor
+Please note you need to implement changes in contact.php ie place your email address and password.

 This contact form has basic security features which you can choose to extend upon.